Mahatma Ghandi Square

 and then the second surprise ...
 I forgot the palette!

-even think about going back to get it.
+At that time I couldn´t even think about going back to get it.
 The late spring sun had already announced that the day would be really warm and the light was changing very quickly.
 What to do?
 I looked around, everything was clean, newly cut grass, flowers sprouting ...
-I walked around without hope of finding something to substitute my palette ... then I saw
+I walked around without hope of finding something to substitute my palette ... then I saw my salvation behind a bush : a large empty cooking oil can!

 (ok don´t ask me why this can was there)